DevRishikesh/CyberBot/readme.md

 ![Runtime](https://img.shields.io/badge/Runtime-Node.js-blue)
 ![Status](https://img.shields.io/badge/Status-Active-success)

-Architected by **Vasu Devan** (@sanddyman), CyberBot is a high-performance, WhatsApp-integrated artificial intelligence and utility terminal.
+Architected by **Rishikesh Ragav** (@DevRishikesh), CyberBot is a high-performance, WhatsApp-integrated artificial intelligence and utility terminal.
 Designed to replace standard, boring chatbots, it operates with a brutalist, Linux-style aesthetic.
 It acts as a central hub for academics, a socially dominant conversational AI, and a pocket-sized cybersecurity recon tool.

 ---